leo-vainio/go-learning/howToGo/primitives.md

 # Primitives in Go

-// u cant mix types of the same family (float32 + float64) for example
+When performing arithmetic operations on primitive types you can't mix different types, not even types in the same family. int8 + int32 does for example not work

 ```go